-We believe in journalism as a tool to decipher the complexity of the reality we live in.
-We are united by a passion for telling stories outside the inertias of mainstream information flows, focusing on conflicts and human rights around the globe.
+We believe in journalism as a tool to crack the complexity of the reality we live in.
+We share a passion for telling stories outside the inertias of mainstream information flows, focusing on conflicts and human rights around the globe.

 Other than covering empty gaps across the map we also look for the means so that this critical work can be carried out by local journalists.
-Ours is an experience we want to share with those who live in ground zero so that they can tell their own story.
+We want to share our experience with those who live in ground zero so that they can tell their own story.

 Andoni is a photojournalist digging into stories in the Maghreb and Middle East regions.
 During the last decade he´s covered the main events for AP, AFP, Newsweek as well as many other leading media outlets.
 Among his several recognitions he counts a Chris Hondros Memoria Award and a Picture of the Year.
 In 2016 he was selected among Spain´s best photojournalists and his work was shown in prestigious venues such as Círculo de Bellas Artes, Palau Robert or the Copenhagen International Festival.

 Corina is a journalist and a researcher.
 She has a PhD at the University of Barcelona in the field of discourse analysis and she´s currently conducting a research project with the Babeș Boliay University (Romania) on internal borders in Barcelona and their consequences for illegalized persons.
 As a journalist she focuses on stories of forced displacement, borders, (im)mobility in Spain and other countries like Turkey, Bulgaria, Romania, Germany and Tunisia.
 She´s also covered political processes in Transnistria, Abkhazia, Kosovo and Nagornbo Karabaj.